-Lyme Disease is something that’s sadly becoming a more and more prevalent topic these days.
-More and more cases of this horrid disease are showing up every year, with some strains of Lyme Disease even proving to be deadly, so having tips for tick prevention can be key.
+Ticks are on the rise, and more and more cases of Lyme disease are showing up every year, with some strains even proving to be deadly.

 What?
 Did I really say “deadly”?

 Yeah, how’s that to make you sit up and pay attention, right?
 I mean, hearing about regular Lyme Disease is bad enough, but deadly?
 Sigh.

 It’s enough to make me want to move to Hawaii where (so far) there have not been any cases of Lyme.

 Anyhow, let’s take a step back and learn about Lyme and Tick Prevention Tips so we can be better armed against this nasty enemy.

 Enter your email & I'll send it straight to your inbox.
 Plus, you'll get healthy living updates too.

 Lyme disease is a tick-borne illness that has become a widespread epidemic in recent years.
 It’s known as “The Great Imitator”, because it resembles many other different diseases, yet does not respond to the treatments for those diseases.
 While it can seem like it’s everywhere, it’s not; and tick prevention is your best bet for avoiding this disease.